DevAmirul/PHP-MVC-Framework/README.md

 ## This is a Tiny PHP MVC Framework, with which a crud application can be built.The framework is not well tested on production.
 If you use it on production you use it on your own risk.

-## Here is a small crud application created by my own custom tiny php framework.
+## This repository is a small crude application built by my own custom tiny PHP framework.

 ----
 ## Installation